History of mobile phones: 1G – Analog cellular

 The first automatic analog cellular systems ever deployed were NTT's system first used in 1979 for car phones in Tokyo (and later the rest of the country of Japan), and the cellular systems released by Comvik in Sweden in September, NMT in the other Nordic countries in October 1981.

 The first analog cellular system widely deployed in North America was the Advanced Mobile Phone System (AMPS).
 It was commercially introduced in the Americas on 13 October 1983, Israel in 1986, and Australia in 1987.
 AMPS was a pioneering technology that helped drive mass market usage of cellular technology, but it had several serious issues by modern standards.
 It was unencrypted and easily vulnerable to eavesdropping via a scanner; it was susceptible to cell phone "cloning" and it used a Frequency-division multiple access (FDMA) scheme and required significant amounts of wireless spectrum to support.

 On 6 March 1983, the DynaTAC 8000X mobile phone launched on the first US 1G network by Ameritech.
 It cost $100M to develop, and took over a decade to reach the market.
 The phone had a talk time of just thirty minutes and took ten hours to charge.
 Consumer demand was strong despite the battery life, weight, and low talk time, and waiting lists were in the thousands.

 Many of the iconic early commercial cell phones such as the Motorola DynaTAC Analog AMPS were eventually superseded by Digital AMPS (D-AMPS) in 1990, and AMPS service was shut down by most North American carriers by 2008.

+In 1985, the UK would see the launched of the first two commercial mobile networks, Vodafone UK, and Cellnet (now O2).
+Though non-commercial, experimental, networks had operated since the late 1970s.

 In February 1986, Australia launched its Cellular Telephone System by Telecom Australia.
 Peter Reedman was the first Telecom Customer to be connected on 6 January 1986 along with five other subscribers as test customers prior to the official launch date of 28 February.